ferdium/ferdium-server/README.md

 # ferdi-server
 Unofficial Franz server replacement for use with the Ferdi Client.

+⚠️ Currently not to be used publicly/productively as there are no validations etc. yet.

 ## Features
 - [x] User registration and login
 - [x] Service creation, download and listing